AShiningRay/SwanKernel-LGV20/README.md

 This kernel does have a battery life bias, but will still scale up to maximum performance when needed.
 No Overclocking is done, for now at least.

+NOTE: It can also be flashed on older android versions, just don't expect it to have the features A11 already brings to the table like KCAL and etc.

 ### Does it have any features over a stock kernel?

 Yes, here's a list of features that both kernel variants have over stock:

 1. AdrenoBoost for improved GPU performance.
-2. GPU and CPU Undervolt for better power efficiency on load.
+2. GPU and CPU/Cache Undervolt for better power efficiency on load.
 3. CPU governors tuned for better battery life and thermal stability without impacting performance all that much.
 4. Almost no unnecessary debug flags on the kernel, minimizing its size and overhead.
 5. Westwood TCP Congestion Algorithm set as default in order to have better network performance and consistency.